C-Accel-CRIPT/Python-SDK/docs/index.md

 !!!
 Warning "CRIPT Availability"
     Currently, CRIPT is only available for users in the USA, and it is equipped with geo-blocking functionality that restricts access for users outside the USA.

-    > We are diligently working towards making CRIPT accessible globally.
+    > We are diligently working towards making CRIPT accessible worldwide.
     We appreciate your patience as we strive to achieve this goal!

 ---